 - Raising funds from international markets like ADR, ECB and GDR.

 2. Services Related to Securities Compliance and Certification

 - Carrying out audits in relation to the reconciliation of shares.

-- Performing internal audit of depository participants.
+- Performing internal audits of depository participants.

-- Attaining certificate in respect of compliance of Private Limited (Pvt.
+- Attaining a certificate in respect of compliance of Private Limited (Pvt.
 Ltd.) and unlisted public company rules.

 - Getting certification under SEBI (Securities and Exchange Board of India) guidelines.